open/close all folders

 - Meaningful Name: Luke Garroway sounds like loup-garou, French for werewolf.

-- Mysterious Animal Senses: His lycanthropy enables him to have heightened senses.
+- Mysterious Animal Senses: His lycanthropy enables him to hear and smell things better.

 - Parental Substitute: Helped raise Clary along with Jocelyn.
 By City of Heavenly Fire, they're referred to as father and daughter more often than not by themselves and others.
 In a way, he was sort of a father figure to Simon, too, as the latter's father died when he was younger.